Frequently Asked Questions (FAQs)

 Yes, you can tell the EasyStart system to turn the screen on in the morning, and then put it into sleep mode in the evening.
 This prolongs the life of your screen and saves power, too.

 Do you need a network or Internet connection at the site?

 Yes and no. You need an Internet connection to activate your EasyStart system.
 That's a one-time thing, and you can do it from a different location if necessary.
-After that, you can update your EasyStart system with a CD-ROM or USB storage drive, although it's easier to change content if you have a network connection.
+After that, you can update your EasyStart system with a USB storage drive, although it's easier to change content if you have a network connection.
 Internet access is not required -- all you need is the ability to type the address of your EasyStart system into a web browser from another computer at the site.
 Of course, if you already have broadband Internet access at the site, you're good to go.

 Does it work with wireless networks or cellular modems?